8 tips to create a successful writing marathon

 It’s a great way to write a lot of copy quickly.
 And if you post to your blog or email your newsletter subscribers once a week, all you’ll need to do is review, edit, and post when it’s time to publish.
 When you spend a few focused hours on a similar task, you can go deeper than if you were bouncing around from idea to idea or task to task.

-Some things you could write during a copy marathon:
+Some things you could write during a copywriting marathon:

 A bunch of blog posts or blog post outlines